vamsikrishna2049/AWS-VPC-Networking/Day 4 -  Site to Site VPN/Setting up Site to Site VPN connection.md

 Local IPv4 network CIDR - 192.168.0.0/16 (On-Premises)
 Remote IPv4 network CIDR - 10.0.0.0/16 (AWS CIDR)
 ```
-## Add the route table preparation for the Virtual Private Gateway in AWs Side.
+## Step 5: Add the route table preparation for the Virtual Private Gateway in AWs Side.

-## Step 5: Download the Configuration of the Site-to-Site VPN Connection and configure it in OpenSwan Server.
+## Step 6: Download the Configuration of the Site-to-Site VPN Connection and configure it in OpenSwan Server.
-## Step 8: Add the OpenSwan instance id  route to the Public RouteTable.
+## Step 7: Add the OpenSwan instance id  route to the Public RouteTable.
 ```xml
 Route Entry

 Destination : 10.0.0.0/16
 Target : OpenSwan instance ID
 ```
-## Step 6: Launch AWS EC2 instances in both VPCs(AWS VPC and the On-Premises VPC.).
+## Step 8: Launch AWS EC2 instances in both VPCs(AWS VPC and the On-Premises VPC.).

-## Step 7: Test the connection between the AWS VPC and the On-Premises VPC.
+## Step 9: Test the connection between the AWS VPC and the On-Premises VPC.

 ### Congratulations!
 You have successfully set up the AWS Site-to-Site VPN Connection.